qiboteam/qibo/examples/shor/README.md

 - `N`: number to factorize.
 Recomended to be the multiplication of two prime numbers.
 Minimum number possible is 15. `default = 15`
 - `times`: maximum number of tries for the algorithm to find the prime numbers. `default = 10`
 - `A`: fix the value used for order finding.
 If `None` the value is chosen randomly. `default = None`
 - `semiclassical`: flag to perform the iQFT in a semiclassical way.
-This achieves the final scaling of 2n+3 (4n+2 instead).
+This achieves the final scaling of 2n+3 qubits (4n+2 qubits instead).
 - `enhance`: flag to enhance the quantum result classically in order to find the solution in less iterations.

 This example returns a comprehensible step by step analysis of Shor's factorization algorithm, culmination with two non-trivial factors of given number N.